 NPGA also advised concerned businesses to maintain their own legal counsel during this time in order to best determine their course of action and whether their products meet USMCA stipulations.

-For more resources on how to navigate tariffs, take a look at NPGA’s newly created Tariff Information Center.
+For more resources on how to navigate tariffs in the propane industry, take a look at NPGA’s newly created Tariff Information Center.

 BPN will continue to provide updates on tariffs in the coming weeks.